open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/databricks/cli.md

 Note that from connector to connector, this recipe will always be the same.
 By updating the YAML configuration, you will be able to extract metadata from different sources.

-## Query Usage and Lineage Ingestion
+## Query Usage

-To ingest the Query Usage and Lineage information, the `serviceConnection` configuration will remain the same.
+To ingest the Query Usage, the `serviceConnection` configuration will remain the same.
 However, the `sourceConfig` is now modeled after this JSON Schema.

 Note: To get Query Usage and Lineage details, need a Azure Databricks Premium account.